lobotomization/javascrypt/EXAMPLE.md

-##OKAY...
-NOW HOW THE HECK DO I INSTANTIATE THESE IN HTML?
+##Okay...
+Now how the heck do I instantiate these in HTML?

 Good question.
 Take a look near the bottom of the logic.html file and you'll see this code